Operationally induced preferred basis in unitary quantum mechanics: Decoherence and the AND-to-OR gap

 \section{Decoherence and the AND-to-OR gap}

 While the interface induces the outcome basis, the stability of the resulting records---and thus the effective emergence of a classical `or' from a quantum `and'---is dynamically addressed by decoherence.
 Decoherence is essential for explaining the stability of macroscopic records and the practical suppression of interference~\cite{Zurek2003RMP, Schlosshauer2019PhysRep}.
 It yields approximately diagonal reduced states in pointer-like degrees of freedom.
-It yields approximately diagonal reduced states in pointer-like degrees of freedom.
 However, diagonalization produces an (improper) mixture: it does not by itself identify which event label is stored in a particular run.
 Here the event-level description is taken to be the domain of instruments and Boolean event algebras; decoherence supports that domain by stabilizing record subspaces, but it does not replace the need for a demarcation map.

-A complementary, state-space notion of ``classicality'' has been developed by Abgaryan, Khvedelidze, and Torosyan, who define a global classicality indicator as the relative volume (in the SU($N$) unitary-orbit space, with a chosen invariant measure) of the subset of states whose Stratonovich--Weyl--Wigner function is everywhere nonnegative and thus admits an ordinary probabilistic interpretation on the associated phase space \cite{AbgaryanKhvedelidzeTorosyan2020}.
-We address a different layer of the same structural issue: rather than characterizing which states possess a positive phase-space representation, we characterize how a concrete measurement mapping induces a Boolean event algebra (via an instrument/POVM) and thereby fixes the operational outcome basis even for states that remain nonclassical by quasiprobability criteria.
+A complementary, state-space notion of classicality has been introduced by Abgaryan, Khvedelidze, and Torosyan, who quantify the relative volume of states whose Stratonovich--Weyl--Wigner function is everywhere non-negative, thereby admitting a proper classical probabilistic interpretation on phase space~\cite{AbgaryanKhvedelidzeTorosyan2020}.
+While their indicator characterizes the intrinsic classical representability of quantum states, OIPB operates at a different layer: it shows how a concrete measurement interface (via the induced instrument/POVM) enforces a Boolean event algebra and selects a preferred basis \emph{even for states that remain nonclassical} according to quasiprobability criteria.
+Thus, the two approaches address complementary aspects of the emergence of classicality — one intrinsic to the state, the other imposed by the measurement context.